14 Best Employee Experience Software Tools of 2026

 PROS

-- The platform gives you data-driven insights and action plans based on responses which are helpful for better employee engagement and satisfaction.
+- Provides data-driven insights and action plans for better engagement.

-- Having a variety of pricing options makes the tool scalable and fits various business sizes.
+- Scalable pricing options fit various business sizes.

 - Workday Peakon keeps feedback anonymous, which allows employees to give their opinion without fear of reprisal.